Two-parameter counter-diabatic driving in quantum annealing: Numerical verification

-Our preliminary data for a few other problem Hamiltonians indicate the possibility that the absolute minimum at the shortest annealing time may be a finite-size effect.
-If this proves to be true, the $p$-spin model is peculiar in the sense that finite-size effects persist for system sizes as large as $N=100$.
-Whether or not this behavior is shared by other problems is an interesting future topic of research.
+Our preliminary data for a few other problem Hamiltonians indicate the possibility that the absolute minimum at the shortest annealing time may be a finite-size effect and seems to vanish for large system sizes and, in particular, in the thermodynamic limit.
+If this proves to be true, the $p$-spin model is peculiar in the sense that finite-size effects persist even for system sizes as large as $N=100$.
+Whether or not this behavior is shared by other problem Hamiltonians is an interesting future topic of research.